EzhilsreeJ/19AI307_JAVA-25-26/Module-03/DAY-4/README.md

 ## PROGRAM:
  ```
 /*
-Program to implement a Interface using Java
+Program to implement a conditional statement using Java
-Developed by: KEERTHANA S
+Developed by: EZHIL SREE J
-RegisterNumber:212223040092
+RegisterNumber: 212223230056
 */
 ```